gtankha/employment-app/README.md

   <a name="description"></a>
   ## 1. Description

   "Tinder for Companies and job seekers".
-Provides and interface that allow seekers and companies to find matches based on skill set, and to confirm interviews when there's mutual interest for a job opening.
+Provides an interface that allow seekers and companies to find matches based on skill set, and to confirm interviews when there's mutual interest for a job opening.

   <a name="installation"></a>
   ## 2. Installation